How to Access the Startup Folder on Windows 11/10

 Access the Startup Folder on Windows 11/10

-1. Right-click Windows and select File Explorer.
+1. Right-click the Windows icon and select File Explorer.

 Open File Explorer from the Quick Access Menu in Windows 11